Subsistence fishermen are fighting the attorney general’s decision to overturn the board’s action.

 Narrative Frames

-The creation of a new USDA Office of Seafood is seen as a key development.
+The announcement of a new USDA Office of Seafood indicates growing federal focus on fishery support.

 Emerging Angles

-- Impact of federal support on local fisheries
+- Impact of trawl loopholes on protected areas

 Consensus